RaijmakersH/az900-labs/Instructions/Walkthroughs/09-Create a VM with a Template.md

   **Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
 During such deployment, you will be prompted only for small set of configuration parameters.

-5. When prompted, sign into your Azure subscription.
+5. When prompted, sign into your Azure subscription using the credentials provided earlier in the instructions.

-6. On the **Custom Deployment** blade, click **Edit template**.
+6. Click **Edit template**.
 The Resource Manager template format uses the JSON format.
 Review the parameters and variables.
 Then locate the parameter for virtual machine name.
 Change the name to **myVMTemplate**. **Save** your changes.
-You are returned to the **Custom deployment** blade in the Azure portal.

     ![Screenshot of the template with the VM name change highlilghted.](../images/0901.png)

-7. On the **Custom deployment** blade configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with letters and digits such that the label is globally unique).
+7. Now configure the parameters required by the template (replace ***xxxx*** in the DNS label prefix with letters and digits such that the label is globally unique).
 Leave the defaults for everything else.

     | Setting| Value|
     |----|----|